 Breed Misidentification Propaganda Explained

-Images of fatally attacking pit bulls and pit-mixes in 2013.
+Images of fatally attacking pit bulls and pit-mixes in 2013 obtained from multiple sources.

 DogsBite.org - Due to the endless onslaught of pro-pit bull and animal welfare groups who proclaim that a pit bull cannot be identified by it's owner, family members, animal control officers, police officers, the media and more, we located as many photographs of fatally attacking dogs in 2013 as we could.
 Of the 32 total recorded deaths last year, 19 fatalities1 had identification photographs of the attacking dogs.
 17 of these fatalities, 89%, involved pit bulls and their mixes.